-At Solano Community College, faculty has the primary responsibility for governance of the curriculum.
-Generally, new courses and modifications to existing courses and programs are initiated at the School level and then submitted to the College's Curriculum Committee for action.
+At Solano Community College, faculty have the primary responsibility for governance of the curriculum.
+Generally, new courses, programs, and modifications to existing courses and programs are initiated at the School level and then submitted to the College's Curriculum Committee for action.
 Once a month, curriculum items approved for recommendation by the Curriculum Committee are forwarded to the Governing Board for action.

 The Curriculum Committee is a sub-committee of the Academic Senate.
-The membership of the Curriculum Committee includes one faculty representative from each of the Academic Schools, a representative from Student Services, a representative from LRC, two School Deans, the Articulation officer and two students for a total of 13 voting members (subject to change due to reorganization).
-There are two ex-officio, non-voting members, the Executive Vice President of Academic and Student Affairs and the Curriculum Analyst.
+The membership of the Curriculum Committee includes two elected faculty representatives from each of the Academic Schools, one elected faculty representative from Student Services, the Articulation Officer, a Librarian, two appointed academic deans, and two student representatives appointed by ASSC.
+(Committee membership is subject to change due to reorganization.)
+There are two ex-officio, non-voting members, the Vice President of Academic Affairs and the Curriculum Analyst.